-The 4KEm core includes a multiply/divide unit (MDU) that contains a separate pipeline for multiply and divide operations.
+The 4KEp core includes a multiply/divide unit (MDU) that contains a separate pipeline for multiply and divide operations.
 This pipeline operates in parallel with the integer unit (IU) pipeline and does not stall when the IU pipeline stalls.
-This setup allows long-running MDU operations, such as a divide, to be partially masked by system stalls and/or other integer unit instructions.
+This allows the long-running MDU operations to be partially masked by system stalls and/or other integer unit instructions.